A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Speech-centric ML tasks

 \section{Speech-centric ML tasks}

-\textbf{Automatic Speech Recognition (ASR)}: ASR system is one of the most popular tasks in the speech domain, which converts human speech into readable text.
-ASR techniques are widely used in modern human-computer interactive scenarios, such as Siri and Alexa.
+\textbf{Automatic Speech Recognition (ASR)}: ASR system is one of the most prominent tasks in the speech domain, used to convert human speech into readable text.
+ASR techniques have found wide applications in modern human-computer interactive scenarios, such as Siri and Alexa.
 An ASR model typically involves pre-processing, feature extraction, classification, and the language model.
 The most widely adopted speech processing methods include framing, normalization, and pre-emphasis.
 After pre-processing, a feature extraction module extracts speech features as the input to the classifier.
 Mel-frequency cepstral coefficients (MFCCs) and Mel Spectrogram are commonly used speech features.
 The classification then predicts the spoken text based on the input features.
-Finally, a language model can be used to recognize the phoneme predicted by the classification model.
-It is worth noting that language models can significantly increase the efficiency of ASR systems, but it is not necessary to have them for ASR systems.
+Finally, a language model may be used to recognize the phoneme predicted by the classification model.
+It is worth noting that language models can significantly increase the efficiency of ASR systems, but it is not a necessary component in ASR systems.
 Many modern ASR systems can still function without using language models.
-Notably, word error rate (WER) is a standard metric to measure the performance of an ASR system.
-WER is the number of errors in transcripts divided by the total number of spoken words.
-Readers interested in ASR systems can refer to \citet{malik2021automatic} for a systematic introduction.
+Notably, word error rate (WER) is a standard metric to measure the performance of an ASR system, calculated as the number of errors in transcripts divided by the total number of spoken words.
+Readers interested in ASR systems may refer to \citet{malik2021automatic} for a systematic introduction.

-\textbf{Speech Emotion Recognition (SER)}: Speech emotion recognition is the task that classifies emotions (e.g., neutral, happy, sad, angry) from speech signals where the emotion labels are normally obtained by multiple human annotators.
-Equivalent to ASR, SER systems extract similar speech features passing through a classifier for emotion prediction.
-Since most label distributions in SER datasets are imbalanced, the frequently used evaluation metric in the SER system is unweighted average recall (UAR).
-A more comprehensive introduction to SER systems can be referenced in \citet{akccay2020speech}.
+\textbf{Speech Emotion Recognition (SER)}: The task of speech emotion recognition involves the classification of emotions (such as neutral, happy, sad, and angry) from speech signals, where the emotion labels are typically obtained from multiple human annotators.
+Equivalent to ASR, SER systems extract speech features passing through a classifier for emotion prediction.
+Due to the imbalanced label distributions in many existing SER datasets, the unweighted average recall (UAR) is often used as the evaluation metric for SER systems.
+For readers interested in a more comprehensive introduction to SER systems, we recommend referring to \citet{akccay2020speech}.